-Trudy Inkamala is a highly respected Western Arrernte Elder and traditional land owner.
+Trudy Inkamala is a highly respected Western Arrernte Elder and Traditional Owner.

 Many of the first Honey Ant Readers story books were inspired by discussions between the author, Margaret James, and Elders from the areas surrounding Alice Springs, led by Trudy and her daughter, Rhonda.